saciestudio/courses-intro-portfolio-analysis/scripts/chapter1_script.md

 ***

-In order to mitigate the individual risks of each of the assets, it may be wiser to invest in all three assets at the same time.
+In order to mitigate the individual risks of each of the assets, it may be wiser to invest in all four assets at the same time.
 It we invest the same amount in each of them (e.g. 1000 UUSD), then we have an equally weighted portfolio with weights one fourth.

 (Slide should show the formula: W_i = 1000/(1000+1000+1000+1000) = 1/4)